Jairik/Jairik/README.md

 - 📚 I am currently a second-year student at Salisbury University, Majoring in Computer Science (AI & Software Engineering Track) and Data Science.
 I am also a member of the Clarke's Honors College
 - 🏅 I am proficient in: C++, Microsoft Excel, and Java
 - 👨‍💻 I have experience with: Python, Linux, R, and Github
-- 🌱 I’m currently studying Advanced Data Structures and Algortihms, OOP Programming and GUI Implementation, and Intro to R.
+- 🌱 I’m currently studying Advanced Data Structures and Algortihm Analysis, OOP Programming and GUI Implementation, and Intro to R.
+- 🔮 I plan to soon pursue projects on: Android Development, Algorithm Analysis, and Machine Learning.
 - 📫 You can reach me through jmccauley4@gulls.salisbury.edu

 <!---